Ottman Azaitar: Ultimate Fighting Championship

-On September 7, 2019, Ottman made his UFC debut at UFC 242 against Teemu Packalén.
+Azaitar signed with the Ultimate Fighting Championship in late 2018, becoming the second Moroccan UFC Fighter after his older brother Abu Azaitar. in On September 7, 2019, Ottman made his UFC debut at UFC 242 against Teemu Packalén.
 He won the fight via knockout in the first round.
+This fight earned him his first Performance of the Night award.

 A bout between Azaitar and Khama Worthy was previously scheduled to take place at UFC 249.
 However, the event was cancelled in early April due to the COVID-19 pandemic.
 The fight was then rescheduled to UFC Fight Night: Overeem vs. Sakai.
 In turn, the pair was removed from that event due to undisclosed reasons and moved to UFC Fight Night: Waterson vs. Hill Azaitar went on to win the fight via technical knockout in the first round.
 This fight earned him the Performance of the Night award.

 On November 21, 2020, it was announced that Azaitar was scheduled to fight against Matt Frevola on January 24, 2021 at UFC 257.
-However, on the day of the weigh-ins it was announced that Azaitar withdrew from the bout.
-It was later announced that Ottman had broken safety protocols and Dana White released the following statement on the matter:
+However, on the day of the weigh-ins, it was announced that Azaitar withdrew from the bout.
+It was later announced that Ottman had broken safety protocols, and Dana White released the following statement on the matter:

 “He and his team cut their wristbands off and got them to people on the outside, one guy, This guy got inside the bubble, went in through a room, shimmied down four balconies, went in through (Azaitar's) balcony, and dropped off a bag of we don't know what.
 Then he changed his clothes and went back outside of the bubble.
 We got everything on camera, we saw the whole thing, and how it all went down, pulled his fight and cut him.”

 As the result of the breach in COVID-19 safety protocols, Azaitar was released from UFC on January 23, 2021.
-However, one month later, UFC decided to reverse the decision after taking a strong stand of their initial decision, UFC reinstated Azaitar stating to give Azaitar the "second chance".
+However, one month later, UFC decided to reverse the decision after taking a strong stand of their initial decision, UFC reinstated Azaitar stating to give Azaitar the “second chance”.